 If you want to get your hands dirty and learn about the wildlife that lives in and around Deptford, head down to the Creekside Discovery Centre.
 With direct access to sludgy Deptford Creek, you can wade through at low tide when almost a kilometre of riverbed is exposed, and get up close and personal with the wildlife that call it home, including shrimps, crabs, fish, birds and many species of wildflower.

 14 Creekside SE8 4SA

 Greenwich Park, Greenwich

-One of the largest green spaces in south-east London and a haven for wildlife, Greenwich Park just a short journey from The Timberyard.
-Take a stroll through this glorious, rolling green space – it’ll be hard to believe you’re in London, surrounded by city living.
-Home to formal gardens, sporting activities and historic monuments, it’s the perfect place to take a proper walk.
+One of the largest green spaces in south-east London and a haven for wildlife, Greenwich Park is just a short journey from The Timberyard.
+Home to formal gardens, sporting activities and historic monuments, it’s a great place for a proper walk.
 Head up to the top of the park and be rewarded with breathtaking views across the city – you won’t be disappointed.

 Park Row, Greenwich SE10 8XJ

 Once the site of the Elizabethan mansion of 17th century diarist, John Sayes, today the grounds house a community park with a children’s play area.
 The property is long gone, but it’s a slice of Deptford’s history that’s well worth a visit.
 The park is just a stone’s throw from the Thames, so if you’re feeling like a riverside stroll, you can take detour to the water on your way.